Jrtoby/ecommerce-sales-analysis/README.md

 ## 📈 Key Insights
 - Revenue fluctuates across different periods with noticeable peaks
-- Some product categories contribute more significantly to revenue
+- Revenue is concentrated among a few key product categories, highlighting top-performing segments
-- Most orders are successfully delivered
+- Order fulfillment is efficient, with a high proportion of successfully delivered orders
-- Credit Card, PayPal and cash on delivery are the most used payment methods
+- Credit Card, PayPal and cash on delivery are the most used payment methods, Digital payment methods dominate transactions, reflecting customer payment behavior

 ---